 - Test it on real users and under real market conditions again.

 - Launch a product.
 Do hotfixes and first improvements.

 - Try to foresee the issues and have a plan B.

 - Be prepared for a long road to success.

-Is fintech failure the dead end or the beginning of a revolution?
+Is fintech failure the dead-end or the beginning of a revolution?

-When a fintech startup fails, from the small scale it is a tragedy, but from the bigger scale, every failure lead a financial industry a step ahead.
+When a fintech startup fails, from the small scale it is a tragedy, but from a bigger scale, every failure leads the financial industry a step ahead.
 Big players watch startups and learn from their mistakes.
 Incumbents are slow with improvements.
 They are big and less flexible, but they have already earned trust.
 If a technology company challenges traditional financial institutions, a digital bank should not underestimate the value of physical presence.
 Incumbents are interested in the same clients that you do.
 Moreover, they have more resources to implement the successful experience which they could gain from startups and avoid not so effective solutions.